-Even though this BYU news has likely unraveled the Cougars’ chance at a #1 seed in the NCAA Tournament (plus resulted in the dismissal of a young talented player), this should be considered the best sports story since MLB umpire Jim Joyce and starting pitcher Armando Galarraga came together after a near-perfect game was lost due to a blown call.
+The dismissal of Davis has likely eliminated the Cougars’ chance at a #1 seed in the NCAA Tournament.
+Still, it should be considered the best sports story since MLB umpire Jim Joyce and starting pitcher Armando Galarraga came together after a near-perfect game was lost due to a blown call.

-And that’s because the true spirit of sports has prevailed again.
+And that’s because the true spirit of sports prevails again.

-In sports today, so many college football coaches dodge disciplinary actions on players by suspending a troublemaker to sit one game against a cupcake team in early September.
-Fans frequently toss hate in the direction of teams that take a stand and make decisions that can hurt a team’s chances at long-term success.
-Players who deserve to be disciplined often avoid trouble by stretching the truth or flat-out lying.
+In sports today, so many college football coaches dodge disciplinary actions on players.
+Often a troublemaker sits one game against a cupcake team in early September.
+Fans frequently toss hate in the direction of teams that take a stand.
+Decisions that can hurt a team’s chances at long-term success are often frowned upon.
+Players who deserve disciplinary action often avoid trouble by stretching the truth or flat-out lying.

 Brandon Davies owned up to his mistake and accepted his punishment.

-BYU stayed the course and made no exceptions for its honor code, even though it was obvious that the action on Davies would be detrimental to the basketball program and its chances for a national championship – and that thought process became closer to reality after the Cougars’ first game without Davies, an 82-64 blowout loss at home to unranked New Mexico.
+BYU stayed the course and made no exceptions for its honor code.
+Even though it was obvious that the action on Davies would be detrimental to the basketball program and its chances for a national championship.
+That thought process became a near reality after the Cougars’ first game without Davies.
+The result: an 82-64 blowout loss at home to unranked New Mexico.

-Many BYU students and fans have also embraced the decision, and respected the school for holding true to its code.
+Many BYU students and fans have also embraced the decision.
+The school deserves respect for holding true to its code.

-How many sports bystanders can honestly admit that they were shocked by the fan reaction, and would also support the decision?
+How many sports bystanders can honestly admit that they would also support such a decision?

-Perhaps at the time, BYU was likely suffering from a severe case of “Jimmer Fever”, which brings up a whole new point: Would BYU react the same way if Jimmer Fredette broke part of the school’s honor code?
+Perhaps at the time, BYU was likely suffering from a severe case of “Jimmer Fever”.
+That brings up a whole new point.
+Would BYU react the same way if Jimmer Fredette broke part of the school’s honor code?

-The answer seems clear, and that’s yes – and it’s simply because there was no wavering at all once the decision was released.
-Clean, cut and dry – Davies was let go.
+The answer seems clear, and that’s yes.
+It’s simply because there was no wavering at all once the decision was official.
+Clean, cut and dry – Davies was out.

-BYU knows how import Davies was to the team.
-It’s the fans and critics that didn’t, because the clear majority is so enthralled by Jimmer, from his name to his game.
-But Davies was part of the one-two punch that BYU had, perhaps in a watered-down mold of another past duo playing in Utah, Karl Malone and John Stockton.
-One led the offense, while the other was a beast in the paint.
+BYU knows how important Davies was to the team.
+It’s the fans and critics that didn’t.
+Because the clear majority focuses so much on Jimmer, from his name to his game.
+Davies was part of the one-two punch that BYU had, perhaps in a watered-down mold of another past duo playing in Utah, Karl Malone and John Stockton.
+One led the offense – the other a beast in the paint.

 But it’s now apparent that the Cougars’ success has been more of a team effort than critics and fans realized.
-Davies was BYU’s leading rebounder, and also a guy that averaged 11.1 points per game.
-Davies also scored in double figures during 20 games this season, and had a double-double in three games, including 15 boards during one of his last games (2/23 vs. Colorado St.).
+Davies was BYU’s leading rebounder.
+He averaged 11.1 points per game and scored in double figures during 20 games.
+Davis also had three double-doubles, including 15 boards during one of his final games (2/23 vs. Colorado St.).